genesis-community/concourse-genesis-kit/MANUAL.md

 ## History

-Version 1.6.0 was the first version to support Genesis 2.6 hooks and exodus data for addon scripts and `genesis info`.
+1.6.0 - the first version to support Genesis 2.6 hooks and exodus data for addon scripts and `genesis info`.